Original Research ARTICLE

 Cotransmission is known to shape synaptic plasticity of other brain regions (Vaaga et al., 2014; Tritsch et al., 2016).
 For example, in the lateral habenula the GABA component of GABA/glutamate co-releasing inputs from the basal ganglia are selectively reduced in an animal model of depression.
 This deficiency is restored following sustained treatment with the antidepressant citalopram (Shabel et al., 2014).
 A similar reduction in the GABA component of mixed GABA/glutamate release has been observed in the same region in animal models of cocaine withdrawal, where it is attributed to a selective decrease in VIAAT expression in vesicles (Meye et al., 2016).

 SS and KA conceived and planned the experiments.
-KA carried out the experiments and their analysis and contributed to the interpretation of the results and wrote the manuscript.
+KA carried out the experiments and their analysis.
 SS carried out the modeling and simulations.
+SS and KA contributed to the interpretation of the results and wrote the manuscript.

 This project received support from the Centre National de la Recherche Scientifique (CNRS), the ENS, the Institut National de la Santé et de la Recherche Médicale (INSERM), the program «Investissements d’Avenir» (ANR-10-LABX-54 MEMO LIFE, ANR-11-IDEX-0001-02 PSL), the FRM (DEQ 20140329498) and grants from the Association Française contre les Myopathies.
 KA was supported by a fellowship from the Association Française contre les Myopathies and received support from PMRI Ltd.